 In addition to these tax benefits, municipalities may grant total or partial exemptions from IMI or IMT (Imposto Municipal sobre as Transmissões Onerosas de Imóveis) for specific investments made in the Municipality.

-Projects that prove to be technically, economically and financially viable, provide for the creation or maintenance of jobs and fulfil at least one of the following conditions may be granted access to the contractually defined fiscal benefits attributed to productive investment:
+Projects that demonstrate technical, economic, and financial viability, provide for the creation or maintenance of jobs, and meet at least one of the following conditions may qualify for contractually defined fiscal benefits granted to productive investments:

-• Be relevant to the strategic development of the national economy;
+• Contribute to the strategic development of the national economy;

 To access these benefits, the investor must submit an electronic application to one of the State investment agencies, AICEP or IAPMEI.

-• If the project developer fails to comply with the contractually defined obligations;
+• If the project developer fails to meet contractually defined obligations;

-• If the project developer does not fulfil his/her/its tax obligations; or
+• If the project developer does not comply with tax obligations; or

-• If the project developer provides false information about its business or the project or presents manipulated data in the presentation, appraisal and monitoring of projects.
+• If the project developer provides false information or presents manipulated data during project presentation, evaluation, or monitoring.

-To qualify for the tax deductions mentioned above, investors must meet the following conditions cumulatively:
+To qualify for these tax deductions, investors must meet the following conditions:

-• The taxable profit cannot be determined by indirect methods; and
+• The taxable profit must not be determined by indirect methods; and

-• The applicant cannot have any unpaid State and Social Security taxes or contributions.
+• The applicant must not have any outstanding tax liabilities or unpaid Social Security contributions.

-Investment incentives must have one of these forms:
+Investment incentives may take one of the following forms:

-• A contract between the State and the investor, designated by contractual incentives;
+• A contract between the State and the investor, known as contractual incentives;

 Relevant legislation